 - Overseas screening procedures.
 These procedures require personnel and their dependents to be screened, including for medical and dental conditions, before certain assignments, such as those to overseas locations or select locations in the continental United States with known access-to-care challenges.
-Three of our six selected Coast Guard clinics use these procedures. - personnel who have dependents with special needs to assign them to a location that will have adequate medical care available to meet their dependents' needs, among other services.
-Description According to the Coast Guard, 3,363 Coast Guard families were enrolled in the program as of July 2022, representing approximately 8 percent of its personnel.
-Special Needs Program officials told us that the most common medical reasons for enrollment are asthma, autism, and mental health conditions.
-To determine whether an assignment location is suitable,
+Three of our six selected Coast Guard clinics use these procedures. - Special Needs Program.
+This program screens Coast Guard personnel who have dependents with special needs to assign them to a location that will have adequate medical care available to meet their dependents' needs, among other services.50 According to the Coast Guard, 3,363 Coast Guard families were enrolled in the program as of July 2022, representing approximately 8 percent of its personnel.
+Special Needs Program officials told us that the most common medical reasons for enrollment are asthma, autism, and mental health conditions.51 To determine whether an assignment location is suitable, program officials said they identify at least three providers in the area who could treat the dependent and are accepting new patients.